VariableNotFound/ef6-tagwith/README.md

 The `TagWith()` extension method adds a special predicate to the query, so it can be easily identified in the final SQL.
 Later on, just before sending the SQL command to the database, we use EF 6 interceptors to extract this predicate and insert the tag as a comment, just using a bit of string wizardry.

+## Known issues

+* The component only supports SQL Server.